 Anaesthesia and Intensive Care is the official journal of the Australian Society of Anaesthetists, the Australian and New Zealand Intensive Care Society and the New Zealand Society of Anaesthetists and reaches over 4,000 subscribers each issue.

-The latest issue is available on the AIC Journal website www.aaic.net.au
+The latest issue is available on the SAGE publications website which can be accessed with your ASA member ID and password.

 The Relative Value Guide (RVG) provides comprehensive and accurate advice on billing and assists with deciphering the Medicare and private insurance rebate systems.
 The RVG is available exclusively to members in hardcopy, online PDF and as an App.